Frequently Asked Questions

 * Resource adequacy resources generally have a 24×7 must-offer obligation, unless otherwise specified by the California ISO Tariff.

-Participants in Incentive Option 3 may be dispatched 7 days a week between 4:00 p.m. and 9:00 p.m. from May 1st to October 31st.
+Participants in Participation Option 3 may be dispatched 7 days a week between 4:00 p.m. and 9:00 p.m. from May 1st to October 31st.
 An event may last from one hour to the maximum resource duration of a VPP.
-There is a maximum of 35 day-ahead events per program season, including up to one test event per month in the absence of a full-duration event.
+There is a maximum of 60 day-ahead event hours per program season, plus monthly test events as applicable in the absence of suitable full-duration events.

 Day-Ahead Events